Modig/insurance-service/README.md

 - Introducing API versioning to make behavior changes easier to manage in a backward-compatible way.
 - Integrating a feature toggle mechanism using FF4j to enable controlled rollouts and runtime configuration.

+Another thing that could be debated if REST versus Messaging.
+My experience tells me that each time a microservices call another microservice it can be taken as a trigger to think about if a messaging solution might be more suitable.
+Often it is not, but sometimes it is.

 ### Feature Toggling

 This solution demonstrates two types of feature toggles: runtime toggles via FF4j, and versioning-based toggling at the